 - What do you want?
 Before you can strategize about how to get a job, you should be very clear about the type of job you want.
 There’s no point in going through this process if, at the end of the day, the job that you identify really isn’t one you’re qualified to perform or, even more basically, one that even interests you.

 - Do your research.
 This is absolutely essential.
 Once you’ve determined the field in which you want to work, thoroughly conduct online research on the industry.
 Yes, you’ll want to research individual companies, but in order to better determine company needs, you’ll need to understand the problems and challenges the industry faces overall.
 This global approach provides you practical information with wider application than what you’ll gain by limiting your research to specific organizations.
 You may be able to ascertain industry trends, recent technological and/or procedural advancements, statutory, regulatory, and legal issues, and even the latest marketing strategies.
-No matter what your discover, the information will be valuable in helping you craft a need to which you are the solution.
+No matter what you discover, the information will be valuable in helping you craft a need to which you are the solution.

 - The art, rather than the science, of getting a job.
 Once you’ve done your research, analyze the data so that you can identify what needs fixing.
 Or developing.
 In order to get a job where none currently exists, you need to be at your most creative, putting yourself in the place of management to see what the organization hasn’t yet observed.
-Once you’ve done that, craft a proposal that not only clearly demonstrates need but also illustrates how your skill set is commensurate with meeting it.
+Once you’ve done that, craft a proposal that not only clearly demonstrates need but also illustrates how your skillset is commensurate with meeting it.
 Make your presentation explicit, exhaustive, and exciting.
 In order to create energy about your proposal, it has to be energetic in both its content and tone.

 - Messaging.
 One of the simple truths in marketing is that price, quality and/or utility of a product or service are irrelevant if you don’t reach your target demographic.
 This basic tenet is equally applicable to your efforts to get a job.
 No matter how effectively you can demonstrate that you have the potential to fill a need where one wasn’t perceived to exist before, it won’t matter if you aren’t able to present it to the appropriate audience.
 Here are a few suggestions regarding how to do that: